 8/11/18

-Technology is one of man’s greatest accomplishments and one of mans greatest downfalls in past and in current time as we know.
-It's very wonderful to have but we abuse it and use way too much as if it's like a drug and we’ve become addicted.
-Technology has been a weight on the man's mind, intelligence and heart overall.
-People need to stop being glued to technology and experience the real world, nature, socializing and other basic things of human life.
+Technology is one of mans greatest accomplishments and greatest downfalls in the past and in current time as we know.
+It's very wonderful to have but we abuse it and use it way too much as if it's like a drug and we’ve become addicted.
+Technology has been a weight on man's mind, intelligence and heart overall.
+People need to stop being glued to technology and experience the real world, nature, socializationand other basic things of human life.(reword)

 Technology has many shapes and different forms.
-Digital Technology is harmful because people use their phones to record somebody’s been pain and suffering for entertainment.
-Season 2 epis-0pode of the hit TV show Black Mirror Written By Charlie Brooker this is demonstrated.
+Digital Technology is harmful because people use their phones to record somebody’s pain and suffering for entertainment.
+In Season 2 epis-0pode of the hit TV show Black Mirror Written By Charlie Brooker, this is demonstrated.
 In the episode, viewers watch from the point of view of the main character that goes through a major series of events physically and mentally.
-While going through this spectators are following the main character as if she was naked or something, video recording on their smartphones.
-Throughout these events, no decision or wanted to help her because of they more focused on filming.
+While going through this spectators are following the main character as if she was (were) naked or something, video recording on their smartphones.
+Throughout these events, no decision or wanted (awkward) to help her because they are more focused on filming.
+(You need outside examples in this paragraph)

-Due to the persuasive presence of technology, people are unable to act human or normal towards others.
-In our world today there's a high percentage of socially awkward teens/anti-social teens.
+Due to the persuasive presence of technology, people are unable to act human or normal towards others (according to whom?
+Mention the episode/creator).
+In our world today, there's a high percentage of socially awkward teens/anti-social teens.
 One major reason why that is present is that people don’t know how to act without technology.
-Its happened to me even in this day and age is still awkward and go on my phone, but I break out of my shell and out of my comfort zone.
+It hashappened to me even in this day and age.
+It is still awkward and I go on my phone, but I break out of my shell and out of my comfort zone.
 I interact with people, make friends and even have conversations with people.
-Every one should do this being on technology and use is good at times but not so much as to where u cant start and have a conversation with a person without using technology. ( face to face) Get off your phones and have experienced.
+Every one should do this being on technology and use is good at times (awkward) but not so much that onecant start and have a conversation with a person without using technology. ( face to face) People need to Get off their phones and have experiences.

-Technology has taken over the mind of people in this current age.
-Charlie Brooker shows this very discretely in his episode of the Black Mirror.
+Technology has taken over the minds of people in this current age.
+Charlie Brooker shows this very discretely (word choice) in his episode of Black Mirror.
 The viewers witnessed these civilians basically acting like paparazzi in a sense towards the main character.
-Following her around.
-There was so involved, entertained and focused on recording this woman, that they didn’t react to all the cruel things that main character was experiencing.
-All they were doing was smiling and focusing on the video they were taking on their smartphones.
-It really a scary thought, but Brooker perception and point of view of technology is close to what we have today.
-Technology is great but it like a doubled edged sword.
+Following her around (fragment).
+There was so who? involved, entertained and focused on recording this woman, that they didn’t react to all the cruel things that the main character was experiencing.
+All they were doing were smiling and focusing on the video they were taking on their smartphones.
+It missing a verb really a scary thought, but Brooker’s perception and point of view of technology is close to what we have today.
+Technology is great but it like a doubled edged sword. (you need an outside example/details for this paragraph.)